c-dille/cedc/README.md

 # cedilla40

-*ccedilla* is a compiler that implement a C superset using cedilla

-*cedilla* is a decent recursive parser implementation and an AST macro engine
+*cedilla* is a decent recursive parser implementation and an AST macro engine, it comes with C supersets examples

 ## TODO